Deerley History, Family Crest & Coats of Arms

 Early History of the Deerley family

-Another 171 words (12 lines of text) covering the years 1795, 1846 and 1702 are included under the topic Early Deerley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Deerley research.
+Another 86 words (6 lines of text) covering the years 1795, 1846 and 1702 are included under the topic Early Deerley History in all our PDF Extended History products and printed products wherever possible.

 Deerley Spelling Variations